danielwoj00/Portfolio/README.md

 ## About me

 My name is Daniel Wojciechowski.
-I am young aspiring tester with IT Technician degree.
+I am tester with more than 6 months of commercial experience.
 My main goal is to gain experience and develop my techstack.
 On this page I will be sharing my knowlegde gained from personal studies and research

 ## Tools

 * Jira
+* Azure

 ## Certificates